JoeThorntonLab/RH-RE_scanning/notebooks/calculate_bin_fluorescence.md

 7/19/2022

-This notebook reads in flow cytometry data from the binned sorting experiments and calculates the mean fluorescence for each sort bin and sample, for both libraries and isogenic control samples.
+This notebook reads in flow cytometry data from the binned sorting experiments and calculates the mean fluorescence for each bin, sample, and replicate, for both libraries and isogenic control samples.
 It also calculates the overall mean fluorescence for each sample from flow cytometry data.